 With the sustained growth of the graduate programs at Cumberlands, and as program offerings continue to expand, the University has found it necessary to scale up the supporting structures of the programs in order to continue providing their graduates the same level of service and quality education.

 “Forming a Graduate School is the next logical step in that progression,” said Christopher Leskiw, Vice President of Academic Affairs at Cumberlands.
 “In particular, this new department will offer the expertise needed to guide the research agendas and requirements of our sizable Ph.D. population, who are spread out over multiple content areas.
 We are pleased to have Dr. Simpson stepping into this new leadership role.”

 “I am very excited about the opportunity to serve Cumberlands in this new capacity,” said Simpson.
 “My family and I have always been deeply rooted in this community and in Cumberland College, now University of the Cumberlands.”

 The University of the Cumberlands Graduate School hopes to link together all graduate programs in a more efficient and student-friendly manner.
 For example, its new Writing Center will offer students guidance and content-specific workshops to help them strengthen their skills in all disciplines.
 The School will also provide structure and support for student and faculty research.

-Cumberlands has received several national rankings by online review sites for providing affordable, quality online graduate programs in education, counseling, business and criminal justice.
-The University also offers online programs in health science, ministry and psychology.
+Cumberlands has received several national rankings from online review sites for providing affordable, quality online graduate programs in education, counseling, business, and criminal justice.
+The University also offers online programs in health science, ministry, and psychology.
 The first cohort of its on-campus physician assistant (PA) program had a 100 percent passing rate for the national PA certification exam.
 All programs offer rolling admission, and many may be taken in an “executive” format which includes an on-campus component in its setup.

 The University is currently screening applicants for new supporting staff positions in the Writing Center as well as in research design and statistics positions.